CyrusChan7/Moonlight-Sentinel-Docs/README.md

 ----------------------------------------------------------------

 ## Command list at a glance:
-`*avatar`  - To download another user's profile picture.
+`*avatar`  - Download another user's profile picture.

 `*convert`  - Real-time currency exchange rates between two real-world currencies.

+`*convert2` - Same as `*convert` but with much more real-world currency support. `*convert` is the more accurate out of the two.

 `*coronavirus` - Displays real-time COVID-19 statistics.